eiffel-community/eiffel-intelligence/wiki/markdown/Authentication.md

 If Eiffel Intelligence has LDAP enabled it is possible to limit access to subscriptions.
 If **user A** creates a subscription then **user B** can not edit or delete that subscription.
-It is not possible to change ownership of a subscription once it is made. when LDAP is activated any guest users, i.e. not logged in, can only **view** but not edit or delete the subscriptions.
+It is not possible to change ownership of a subscription once it is made.
+When LDAP is activated any guest users, i.e. not logged in, can only **view** but not edit or delete the subscriptions.